 To understand a shopaholic is to understand the mind of someone who, for all intents and purposes, is a loving and genuine human being.
 Their need to spend is symbolic of their passion for the activity, their generosity in providing for others; and tendency to self-medicate through the thrill of the experience itself.
 However, romantic notions aside, there is perhaps a point at which a harmless activity intended to celebrate pay day, bond with loved ones or simply fill a few hours becomes compulsive.

 Let's face it though, shopping isn't what it used to be.
-Online shopping and the ease of paying with single-touch payments, have made it much easier to shop, which brings about all sorts of potential issues – the most obvious of which being that the new lipstick you need for that office party next week quickly becomes a new dress, new hair product, matching accessories ... and what about your feet?
+Online shopping and the ease of paying with single-touch payments, have made it much easier to shop, which brings about all sorts of potential issues – the most obvious being that new shirt you need for that party next week quickly becomes a new outfit, new hair product, and what about your feet?
 Ok, you've twisted my arm 'special member offer' ... a new pair of shoes also.
-You gravitate through your online experience as though your gazing in to Brad Pitt's baby blues ... subconsciously and with a touch of envy.
+The slickness of a modern online shopping experience is hard to resist, and even harder to stop using.
 What was supposed to be $50 ends up being $350.

 Cue the buyer's remorse.

 What is buyer’s remorse?

 According to Wikipedia, buyer's remorse is the sense of regret after having made a purchase, frequently associated with the purchase of an expensive item.
-Whilst it may seem, at first glance, that these feelings of regret arise purely from overspending, the condition may also stem from a fear of making the wrong choice, guilt over extravagance, or a suspicion of having been overly influenced by the seller.
+While it may seem, at first glance, that these feelings of regret arise purely from overspending, the condition may also stem from a fear of making the wrong choice, guilt over extravagance, or a suspicion of having been overly influenced by the seller.
 The seasoned shopaholic will find any number of ways to feel disappointment and regret about their purchases, however central to these is the common link of price.
 Did I spend too much?
 I've got bills to pay!
 I can't believe I got sucked in!
-What will my husband say?!
+What will my partner say?!